infumap/infumap/README.md

 The first two goals mean that I've often been more inclined to add features than completely polish existing ones.
 As a result, there are many features that are currently a bit broken or not completely implemented.
 But nothing you can't work around.
 Also, I haven't cut corners in places where corners cannot be cut (in particular security) - the current implementation is more than just a demo.

-Going forward, the project is unlikely to get abandoned because I use it every day and that is not likely to change.
-If I start to see other people finding value here (the simplest way you can demonstrate your interest is give the project a github star!), I'll be motivated to give the project a lot more time.
+Going forward, I will continue to add features, or polish existing ones as this aligns with my own needs.
+If I start to see other people finding value here (the simplest way you can demonstrate your interest is give the project a github star!), I'll be motivated to give the project a lot more time and prioritize more general purpose goals over my own.

 ## Running